Coursemology/coursemology2/CONTRIBUTING.md

 In development mode and when running specs, ActiveJob jobs are run with the `:background_thread` queue adapter (see `lib/autoload/active_job/queue_adapters`).
-This is to ensure consistency with production (where we will be using a separate jobs server): running jobs inline might cause database conenctions within the job to remain within a transaction.
+This is to ensure consistency with production (where we will be using a separate jobs server): running jobs inline might cause database connections within the job to remain within a transaction.

 Therefore, specs have a group helper `with_active_job_queue_adapter`, which takes the queue adapter to use for that group of examples.
 The only adapters which should be used is: